 One of Australia’s most spectacular drives, the Great Ocean Road is famous for scenic views, charming seaside towns and villages and – of course – the Twelve Apostles.
 Driving the Great Ocean Road is one of the best road trips in Australia.

 While I actually think you really need more time to enjoy this magical part of Victoria (take a look at my 3 day Great Ocean Road itinerary for recommendations), it is possible to do a Great Ocean Road trip from Melbourne in a day.
 Just plan ahead, get an early start – and know that you’ll probably be pretty exhausted at the end of the day.
+Pick a few things from my list of the most fun things to do on the Great Ocean Road and enjoy the day!

 - Gazing out at the 12 Apostles of course!
 These are the most famous landmark along the coast – if not across Victoria